Exhibit extended through April 7

-This exhibit celebrates and shines a light on the UC San Diego course Blacktronika: Afrofuturism in Electronic Music, which was created by music professor and music industry practitioner, King James Britt.
-Throughout Winter Quarter 2023, view an assortment of Professor Britt’s exciting course materials, a selection of vintage and current electronica instruments-of-interest, and ephemera associated with Britt’s career and his current research.
+This exhibit celebrates and shines a light on the UC San Diego course Blacktronika: Afrofuturism in Electronic Music, created by music professor and industry practitioner King James Britt.
+Throughout Winter Quarter 2023, view an assortment of Professor Britt’s exciting course materials, a selection of vintage and modern electronica instruments-of-interest, and ephemera associated with Britt’s career and his current research.

-Blacktronika: Afrofuturism in Electronic Music is a new UC San Diego lecture course, created by Professor King James Britt, researching and honoring the people of color who have pioneered groundbreaking genres within the electronic music landscape.
-Genres span from Chicago House, Detroit Techno and Drum & Bass music.
+Blacktronika: Afrofuturism in Electronic Music is a new UC San Diego lecture course that focuses on researching and honoring the people of color who have pioneered groundbreaking genres within the electronic music landscape.
+Genres span from Chicago house, Detroit techno and drum’n’bass music.
 Using his position in the industry, the class has been attended by many, including Questlove, Julian Priester and Flying Lotus.

 About King James Britt